Chaoticka/crackerjacks/Extending-Ciphey.md

 or `None` if it wasn't the solution.

 `getExpectedRuntime() -> float` should be used to give a rough idea about how many seconds this should take to run.
-If you don't know, a value of ``1`` is absolutely fine.
+If you don't know, a value of ``0`` is recommended.

+# PolymorphicChecker

+This has pretty much the same interface as Checker, but takes no type arguments.
+For the sake of brevity, I will not repeat all of the methods again.
+Instead, read through the `Checker` documentation with `T` being replaced with `Any`.

+Remember to *whitelist* the types you wish to be passed, so that you don't end up with unexpected behaviour when new types are added, or at least get less of it :p.

 # Cracker